Optimizing Asyncio for Traffic File Uploads

 async def _upload_worker(self) -> None:

-assert self.session is not None, "start() must be called before workers run"
+assert self.session is not None, "start() must run before workers"

 while True: